usnistgov/metaschema/website/content/specification/syntax/_index.md

 ## Data types

-A data type can be specified in a metaschema definition within a `define-field`, `define-assembly`, `define-flag`, or `flag` component definition using the `@as-type` attribute.
+A data type can be specified in a metaschema definition within a `define-field`, `field`, `define-flag`, or `flag` component definition using the `@as-type` attribute.
 The following are the allowed data types.

 ### Simple Data types